CNebulaX Handbook (built 1.06.04, September 9th 2006)

 ● CNebulaX download page

-Setup files and instructions for a
+Setup files and instructions for

-basic installation
+making a basic installation

 ● CNebulaX complements page

-Extra databases to expand basic installation
+Extra databases to expand the basic

 Latest compiled EXE file